phune-gaming/pg-tic-tac-toe/README.md

 grunt build
 ```

-**Note:** PhantomJS does [not support](https://groups.google.com/forum/#!msg/phantomjs/r0hPOmnCUpc/uxusqsl2LNoJ) the `bind` method yet.
-If during the tests you get the error: `TypeError: 'undefined' is not a function (evaluating 'throwDeprecated.bind(null,"getRelativeQuality")')` remove or comment the last lines of `limejs/lime/src/node.js` where the bind method is used.
+**Note:** [PhantomJS does not support the `bind` method](https://groups.google.com/forum/#!msg/phantomjs/r0hPOmnCUpc/uxusqsl2LNoJ).
+If you get the following error during the tests: `TypeError: 'undefined' is not a function (evaluating 'throwDeprecated.bind(null,"getRelativeQuality")')`, remove or comment the last lines of `limejs/lime/src/node.js` where the bind method is used.

 There are many other tasks that can be run through Grunt.
 For the complete list of available tasks run: